tamunoWoks/Statistics/normal_distribution.md

 ## Normalizer
 A **Normalizer** ensures that the total area under the curve of the normal distribution is exactly 1.
 This is crucial because in probability distributions, the total probability must equal 1.
 The normalizer in the normal distribution is the constant out front in the probability density function (PDF):     $\frac{1}{\sigma \sqrt{2\pi}}$

+### Why do we need it?
+The normal distribution is a continuous probability distribution, so probabilities are found by integrating the function over an interval.